 About Wells Independents

-Wells Independents (WIN) are not a political party but an independent group of individuals who set out in December 2014 to encourage new candidates to put themselves forward for Wells City Council.
+Wells Independents (WIN) is not a political party but an independent group of individuals who set out in December 2014 to encourage new candidates to put themselves forward for Wells City Council.

 WIN was formed through word of mouth by people from different walks of life who share a passion for Wells.
 The WIN group is self-organised with interested people offering skills and time to be part of something new and positive for Wells.